Cushing’s Syndrome

 What causes Cushing’s syndrome?

-The most common cause of Cushing’s syndrome is taking corticosteroids orally (by mouth) every day for weeks to months.
+The most common cause of Cushing’s syndrome is taking corticosteroid medicines (pills) every day for weeks to months.
 These medicines are usually prescribed to treat inflammatory disease, such as lupus and rheumatoid arthritis.
-Prednisone is the most common corticosteroid medicine that’s taken this way.
-Other medicines include dexamethasone and methylprednisone.

 Inhaled steroid medicines for asthma and steroid skin creams for eczema and other skin conditions don’t usually cause Cushing’s syndrome.
-Even oral medicines taken every day for short periods of time or every other day for longer periods don’t often cause Cushing’s syndrome.
+These forms are used for eczema and other skin conditions.
+Even pills taken every day for short periods of time or every other day for longer periods don’t often cause Cushing’s syndrome.

 DIAGNOSIS & TESTS